Annual Survey of Service Industries: Real Estate Rental and Leasing and Property Management (LESS)

 Data sources and methodology

-The target population consists of establishments classified to the industry group, lessors of real estate (NAICS 5311) and establishments in the real estate property managers industry (NAICS 531310), with the exception of lessors of social housing projects (NAICS 531112), according to the North American Industry Classification System (NAICS) 2017 during the reference year.
+The target population consists of establishments classified to the industry group 5311 - Lessors of real estate and establishments in the category 531310 - Real estate property managers industry, with the exception of the category 531112 - Lessors of social housing projects, according to the North American Industry Classification System (NAICS) 2017 during the reference year.